-References to "TEPPCO" and "TEPPCO GP" mean TEPPCO Partners, L.P. and Texas Eastern Products Pipeline Company, LLC (which is the general partner of TEPPCO), respectively, prior to their mergers with our subsidiaries on October 26, 2009.
+L.P. ("TEPPCO") and Texas Eastern Products Pipeline Company, LLC ("TEPPCO GP") with its subsidiaries on October 26, 2009.
 We refer to such related mergers both individually and in the aggregate as the "TEPPCO Merger."
+References to "EPGP" refer to Enterprise Products GP, LLC, which is the general partner of Enterprise Products Partners.
+EPGP is owned by the Parent Company and is responsible for managing the business and operations of Enterprise Products Partners.